Bin-Cao/Bin-Cao/README.md

-# Hi there, My name is Bin CAO  💁🏼 💻
+# Hi there, I am Bin CAO  💁🏼 💻

 ### In God we trust, all others bring data. -- William Edwards Deming